 And if you have a sweet tooth you must head to this confectionary, Ruzwurm, which is just a few minutes walk away from the beautiful Matthias Church and Fisherman’s Bastion at Buda Castle.

-The Ruzwurm cream pastry is to die for.
+The Ruzwurm cream pastry, the namesake and icon of the shop, is to die for.
+With an over hundred year old recipe, it is no surprise that the creamy cake has been perfected into this delectable dream.
 It is thick and creamy, and almost feels like you are eating milk soft serve ice cream.
 We did try another dessert, tirol strudel, which we chose to fill with cottage cheese, but it turned out to be rather dry and crumbly.

 - Address: 1014 Budapest, Szentháromság str.
 7.